Last week I went on possibly the dreamiest Christmas market road trip of all time.

 Each shop, I swear, has at least one Christmas tree dressed up outside, making it seriously impossible to not get a festive snap in whichever direction you point your camera.

 It’s no wonder Rothenburg’s charm was used for scenes in both Chitty Chitty Bang Bang and Harry Potter (Deathly Hallows).

 We spent a whole morning in this fairy tale, making our way through the freshly falling snow (stopping at every market stall along the way) and being serenaded by the sound of the live orchestra playing in the main square.
 That’s exactly what Christmas dreams are made of!

-Top tip: Taking a free stroll along the elevate walkways within the castle wall gives you the perfect perspective over the town so i’d highly suggest doing that.
-The imperfect roofing and alternate pastel colored buildings will have you feel as if you’re in a real life fairytale.
+Taking a free stroll along the elevate walkways within the castle wall gives you the perfect perspective over the town so I’d highly suggest doing that.
+The imperfect roofing and alternate pastel colored buildings will have you feel as if you’re in a real life fairy tale.

-The last stop on our roadtrip was the German capital of Munich where we drunk our way through the last of the Gluhwein on offer and enjoyed the thriving atmosphere that winds it’s way through all of the markets on offers.
+The last stop on our road trip was the German city of Munich, where we drank our way through the last of the Glühwein on offer and enjoyed the thriving atmosphere that winds its way through all of the markets.